News

 The aim of the international day is to change the way people think and act about mental health problems.

-Recent studies by leading mental health charity MIND have revealed that more than half of adults (60%), and over two thirds of young people (68%), said their mental health has deteriorated during lockdown and throughout the COVID-19 pandemic, and there has continued to be a rise in people speaking out about struggling ever since.
+Recent studies by leading mental health charity MIND have revealed that more than half of adults (60%), and over two thirds of young people (68%), said their mental health deteriorated throughout the COVID-19 pandemic, especially during lockdown, and there has been a continued rise in people speaking out about struggling ever since.

 This why World Mental Health continues to be as important as ever.